JMakim/cybersecurityUofTCopy/Class-B/08-Networking-Fundamentals/3/Activities/07_Enumerating_with_ping/unsolved/readme.md

 1. Use `fping` to ping the range of IPs, from `107.191.96.26 ` to `107.191.96.32`.

-2. Write a short summary of your findings to provide to CompuCom.
+2. Write a short summary of your findings to provide to CompuCorp.
 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.